demisto/content/Packs/CSCDomainManager/Integrations/CSCDomainManager/README.md

     | Use system proxy settings |  | False |

 4. Click **Test** to validate the URLs, token, and connection.

+## Access and Security
+ Customers request access through their CSC service team.
+Their service team will gather the details for the service account that will be used to access the API; and the API administrator(s) (one or more authorized client users) who will manage the credentials through our CSCDomainManagerSM web portal.

+Please see attached API guide for reference.

+CSC generates the API key and creates the service account, with requested permissions, that will be used to access the API.

+The client API administrator then logs into our CSCDomainManagerSM at https://weblogin.cscglobal.com to retrieve the key and generate the bearer token for the API service account.

+Tokens  expire after 30 consecutive days of no activity and will be needed to refresh.
+Refresh token example:

+curl --location --request PUT '<URL>/dbs/api/v2/token/refresh' \
+--header 'apikey:XXXXXXXXXXXXXXXX' \
+--header 'Authorization: XXXXXXXXXXXXXXXXX'

 ## Commands